ScottEnman/nginx-deployment/README.md

-# Deploying a Basic NGINX Helm Chart on Minikube (macOS) with Terraform
+# Deploying a Basic NGINX & Prometheus Helm Chart on Minikube (macOS) with Terraform

 This guide walks you through deploying an NGINX application on Minikube using Helm and Terraform on macOS.
+The deployment includes setting up Prometheus to scrape NGINX stats and display them via a simple NGINX frontend.

 ---

-## Quick Setup (With Auth - Run Script)
+## Quick NGINX & Prometheus Setup (With Auth - Run Script)

 After cloning the repo, navigate to the project root and run: